NathanViaud/epoc-hub/content/privacy.md

 You have the right to:

-- Access and review your personal information.
+- **Access and review**: Access and review your personal information.
-- Correct or update your personal information.
+- **Rectification**: Correct or update your personal information.
-- Request the deletion of your personal information.
+- **Erasure**: Request the deletion of your personal information.
-- Object to the processing of your personal information.
+- **Restriction of Processing**: Object to the processing of your personal information.
-- Withdraw your consent to the collection and processing of your personal information at any time.
+- **Withdraw consent**: Withdraw your consent to the collection and processing of your personal information at any time.

 To exercise these rights, please contact us at [Your Contact Email].